 - Heavy Cream - When heated and poured over chocolate, it melts the chocolate and mixes with it to create a smooth, spreadable ganache.

-How To Make My Chocolate Cupcakes
+How to Make Chocolate Ganache Cupcakes (Step-by-Step)

 Making the Cupcakes: